 It’s not very helpful saying that every job is unique, and no two will be priced the same.
 It may be true, but you have to price things somehow, and we can at least come up with a few contributing factors.

-Now I have some prices on my website, which I’ve called the Gold, Silver and Bronze packages, that detail exactly what you’ll get for a certain price, but will anyone actually want that specific package?
+Now I used to have some prices on my website, which I called the Gold, Silver and Bronze packages, that detailed exactly what you’ll get for a certain price, but will anyone actually want that specific package?
 Probably not.
-But chances are they’ll want something similar and the idea behind it is that it gives them a guideline – they can work from that baseline, adding or substituting a few items to a package to get an idea of the overall budget.
+But chances are they’ll want something similar and the idea behind it was to give them a guideline – they could work from that baseline, adding or substituting a few items to a package to get an idea of the overall budget.

 The next step is up to me to clarify the exact details of a project, find any hidden hurdles, and providing a more exact price or rate.
 And to do that, I need to explain the different phases of a video production job